joselado/dmrgpy/README.md

 # Disclaimer #

-This library is still under heavy development
+This library is still under heavy development.

 # How to install #